Halim Al Karim,

 Halim Al Karim

 From the time he was a young artist in Iraq, Halim Al Karim determined the camera to be a “truth seeker.”
-Decades later, this internationally recognized artist has distinguished himself with his psychologically-charged portraits and signature photographic techniques.
-Al Karim’s own impressively scaled, custom camera on view in the exhibition offers a glimpse into the compelling nature of the photographs that surround it.
-Two of the artist’s commanding parallel series’ “Eternal Love” and “Lost Memory” speak to a dream state of remembering what the artist calls “the beloved” and include Al Karim’s newest colloidion photographs produced via his large hand-built camera.
-Al Karim’s commanding, other- worldly figural images are created through a myriad of methods – often beginning with layers of latex paint applied directly to his models’ faces, then subsequently photographing them through a silk scrim.
-The dominant color is achieved in a second layer whereby Al Karim paints the back of each film negative either by pouring or by applying pigment by hand.
-This approach has offered the artist the ability to not only control the light and shadows like he has in past series, but also to “never to be at the mercy of an external light source,” as his philosophical father stated early on to the artist to “carry your own light from within.”
-Al Karim took these words to heart and invented a way of manifesting his elusive images as a protective layer - to obscure the identities of his subjects, “in order to keep them safe.”
+Decades later, this internationally recognized artist has distinguished himself with his psychologically-charged portraits created with his signature photographic techniques.
+Two of the artist’s commanding parallel series, “Eternal Love” and “Lost Memory,” speak to a dream state of remembering what the artist calls “the beloved” and includes the “Lost Memory” photograph on view.
+Al Karim’s commanding, other-worldly figural images are created through a myriad of methods – often beginning with layers of latex paint applied directly to his models’ faces, then subsequently photographing them through a silk scrim.
+Any dominant color element is achieved in a second layer whereby Al Karim paints the back of each film negative either by pouring or by applying pigment by hand.
+This approach has offered the artist the ability to not only control light and shadows, but also through symbolic action to “never to be at the mercy of an external light source,” as an homage his philosophical father’s statement “to carry your own light from within.”
+Al Karim took these childhood words to heart and invented a way of manifesting his elusive images as a protective layer - to obscure the identities of his subjects, “in order to keep them safe.”